TommyTran732/MariaDB-Root-Password-Reset/README.md

 # MariaDB-Root-Password-Reset
-Simple Scripts to reset your MariaDB root password.
+Simple scripts to reset your MariaDB root password.